TL;DR

 Here are a few tips to keep in mind while sending InMails:

-- Keep things short: You don’t have to explain an entire story while sending an InMail.
+- Keep things short: You don't have to explain an entire story while sending an InMail.
 Keep your messages short and straight to the point.
-This shows that you mean business and don’t want to just waste time with unnecessary jargon.
+Messages under 400 characters get responses at a rate that's 22% higher than the global average.
+This shows that you mean business and don't want to just waste time with unnecessary jargon.

 - Target Premium Profiles: Most LinkedIn users who have a LinkedIn Premium account have their accounts open.
 This means that even if they don't reply to your InMail, you won't lose any credits.
 Make sure your primary target is always Premium profiles.